libresh/compose-email/README.md

 To backup, just run the `BACKUP` in your folder and you should be good!

+## OpenDKIM

+Run the `add_domain.sh` script inside the postix container, and configure your DNS, you should be fine!

 ## Contributing

 If you have any issue (something not working, mail marked as spam, missing doc), please do report an issue here!
 Thanks